TheOdinProject/curriculum/foundations/git_basics/project_practicing_git_basics.md

  - Explain how to check the status of your current repository from the command line.
  - Explain how to look at the history of your previous commits from the command line.

+### Before you start!

+- Recent changes to the way Github names the default branch means you need to make sure you are using a recent version of git (2.28 or later).
+You can check your version by running:
+`git --version`
+ - If you haven't already, set your local default git branch to `main`.
+You can do so by running:
+ `git config --global init.defaultBranch main`
+- For more information on the change from `master` to `main` see [GitHub's Renaming Repository](https://github.com/github/renaming).

 ### Assignment
 In this project, we'll walk through the basic Git workflow that you will use in all your projects.